coamitch/rob599_hw3/README.md

 The main features of this template are:

-- A development environment for Visual Studio Code including a [development container](https://code.visualstudio.com/docs/devcontainers/containers) and configurations for linting and auto-formatting your code
+- A development envhumblement for Visual Studio Code including a [development container](https://code.visualstudio.com/docs/devcontainers/containers) and configurations for linting and auto-formatting your code
 - Docker images that support deployment to a variety of systems (e.g., arm64 systems)